 Hot Pepper Relish is a great way to preserve all of the peppers you have at the end of the season!
 Pepper relish is super easy to can and shelf stable!

-- Chop up all of the peppers into fine pieces!
-(This photo is from the Sweet Pepper Relish)
+- Chop up all of the peppers into fine pieces.

 - Chop up the onions fine.
-I used the food processor and just pulsed until they were the size I wanted.
+We used the food processor and just pulse until they were the size I wanted.

 - Add the vinegar, spices, salt and sugar.

 - Mix and bring the mixture to a boil.

 - Then reduce heat and simmer for at least 10 minutes, stir occasionally.
 Pack pepper mixture in jars, leaving 1/2 inch headspace.
 Process for 15 minutes, adjusting for altitude.
 See recipe below for process time altitude adjustment.